 Drug penalties vary significantly based on the type and quantity of drug involved.
 Understanding the potential consequences is crucial.

-Heard in Local Court
+Usually heard in the Local Court

-Heard in District Court
+Usually heard in the District Court

-Heard in District Court
+Usually heard in the District Court

-Heard in Supreme Court
+Usually heard in the Supreme Court

-Heard in District Court
+Usually heard in the District Court

 Even if you plead guilty, our lawyers may be able to help you avoid a criminal conviction through Section 10 dismissal or conditional release orders.